davetang/human_phenotype_ontology/gene/README.md

 ## Example usage

-I'm interested in the HPO terms associated with the gene [SLC2A1](https://ghr.nlm.nih.gov/gene/SLC2A1), which encodes GLUT1.
-The GLUT1 protein helps transport glucose into cells from blood.
+I may be interested in the HPO terms associated with the gene [SLC2A1](https://ghr.nlm.nih.gov/gene/SLC2A1), which encodes GLUT1 (a protein that helps transport glucose into cells from blood) because I found a deleterious mutation in this gene in a patient.
+Are there any OMIM disorders associated with this gene?

 ```bash
 gene_to_omim.pl SLC2A1